k8scommerce/k8scommerce/CONTRIBUTING.md

 Testing
 -------

-Tests are written using golang's standard testing tools, and are run prior to the PR being accepted.
+Tests are written using [Ginkgo's](https://github.com/onsi/ginkgo) testing tools, and are run prior to the PR being accepted.

 Issues
 ------